I am a Cognitive Neuropsychologist with a particular interest in language and memory.

 I am grateful to my students for proposing me over the years for Abertay Student Led Teaching Awards and for my success in winning several of these.

-I teach undergraduates and MSc students in Cognitive Neuropsychology, Psychology in Education and Introductory Psychology.
+I teach undergraduates and MSc students in Cognitive Neuropsychology, Psychology in Education, Applied Psychology and Introductory Psychology.

 My Honours Project supervision is in Memory & Cognition, Language, Teaching & Learning and Sleep & Dreaming.